jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-24/chapter-1.md

-## Chapter 3= A Moderate Government is Best for Christianity; A Despotic One is Best for Islam
+## Chapter 3: A Moderate Government is Best for Christianity; A Despotic One is Best for Islam

 THE Christian religion is a stranger to mere despotic power.
 The mildness so frequently recommended [161] in the gospel, is incompatible with the despotic rage with which a prince punishes his subjects, and exercises himself in cruelty.

-As this religion forbids the plurality of wives, its princes are less confined, less concealed from their subjects, and consequently have more humanity= they are more disposed to be directed by laws, and more capable of perceiving, that they cannot do whatever they please.
+As this religion forbids the plurality of wives, its princes are less confined, less concealed from their subjects, and consequently have more humanity: they are more disposed to be directed by laws, and more capable of perceiving, that they cannot do whatever they please.

 The Muslim princes incessantly give or receive death.
 The Christians render their princes less timid, and consequently less cruel.
 The prince confides in his subjects, and the subjects in the prince.